Content on this page was generated by AI and has not been manually reviewed.

 What should I look for in a VPN’s privacy policy?

 Look for a clear no-logs commitment, transparency reports, jurisdiction, data handling practices, and whether any data is shared with third parties.
 Prefer providers with independent audits or third-party assessments.
+Is edge secure for online privacy and security on Microsoft Edge with a VPN: a complete guide 2026

 Are there risks to using a free VPN Chrome extension?